Redbrainltd/shopify-api-js/docs/reference/shopifyApi.md

 Mounts the given REST resources onto the object.
 Learn more about [using REST resources](../guides/rest-resources.md).

 > **Note**: _Must_ use the same version as `apiVersion`.

+### future

+`string: boolean`

+Apps can enable future flags to opt in to new functionality and breaking changes ahead of time.

 ### logger